van-van-nguyen/impact_investing_ESG_tool/README.md

 2. **Deploy to Vercel**:
    - Connect your GitHub repository to Vercel
+   - Go to project Settings → Environment Variables
-   - Add environment variable: `OPENAI_API_KEY`
+   - Add `OPENAI_API_KEY` with your OpenAI API key
-   - Deploy automatically
+   - Select all environments (Production, Preview, Development)
+   - Redeploy your project

 ### Environment Variables for Production